farkasf/override/level00/walkthrough.md

 ```

 ## methodology
-- no common exploit
+- hardcoded password check attack

-Similarly to the previous project, the entered password is directly compared to a number, and a shell is spawned if the two match.
+Similar to the previous project, the entered password is directly compared to a specific value.
+If the password matches this value, a shell is spawned.
 ``` shell
 0x080484e7 <+83>:	cmp    $0x149c,%eax